abwilf/MGC_database_merge/README.md

 * Getting the error "column not found" when executing a SQL query?
 Don't use capitalized column names in your excel sheets, or you'll have to turn your postgresql query from
 `select A from one;` to `select "A" from one;`.
 NOTE: double quotes are used for column or table names, single quotes are used for specific query strings.  e.g. `select "A" from one where name='bob';`.
 More on that [here](https://stackoverflow.com/questions/41396195/what-is-the-difference-between-single-quotes-and-double-quotes-in-postgresql).
+* If you see this error: `pandas.errors.EmptyDataError: No columns to parse from file`, you may have tried to specify a filename with a path (ex: `files/alumni.xlsx`) in your `csv_db.gen_db()` function.
+That function doesn't support file paths at this moment.
+If there's demand, let me know and I'll add it.